McLarenCollege/foundations_public/print-christmas-tree-part-1.md

 ```
 *******************

-should produce the following output
+For n = 4 the function `printChristmasTreePart1(4)` should produce the following output

 ```js
    *